lzw108/lzw108.github.io/_pages/about.md

 - **Jul 2024.** Our paper "ConspEmoLLM: Conspiracy Theory Detection Using an Emotion-Based Large Language Model" has been accepted by ECAI 2024.
 - **May 2024.** Our paper "EmoLLMs: A Series of Emotional Large Language Models and Annotation Tools for Comprehensive Affective Analysis" has been accepted by KDD 2024.
 - **Feb 2024** Our paper "Emotion Detection for Misinformation: A Review" has been accepted by Information Fusion.
-- **Feb 2024** Obtained the Turing Scheme Funding to work with Eduard Hovy as a visiting student at the University of Melbourne.
+- **Feb 2024** Awarded the Turing Scheme Funding to work with Eduard Hovy as a visiting student at the University of Melbourne.

 Research Projects